 - Don’t over-promise.
 Your audience will probably see right through you if you make promises that are over the moon.
 Don’t promise solutions to complex problems when you can’t deliver.
-Whatever happens you don’t want your content falling short of your promise and your brand to be known for disappointing content.
+Whatever happens you don’t want your content falling short of your promise.
+Instead, work towards building a brand that’s known for its quality content!

 - Don’t make them too long.
 Both newspapers and magazines have shortened their headlines and so should bloggers.
 The ideal length for a blog title is around 7 words.

 Writing good blog titles is an art and finding a good one is incredibly important.
 However, learning how to write a good one might take some time.
 A good idea would be to brainstorm 10 titles and then pick the one that fits the best.

 Your action item: brainstorm 10 titles for your blog post and then pick the best one.